adeiji/DephynedPurchasing/README.md

 ## In-App Purchasing

-First make sure you implmenent the Purchase Protocol which will give you access to the necessary functions
+First make sure you implement the Purchase Protocol which will give you access to the necessary functions

 ```
 class YourViewController: PurchaseProtocol